-#4 Updated by Victoria Peacey over 5 years ago
+#4 Updated by Victoria Peacey about 6 years ago

 Thanks Jakob.
 I've got the self-completion questionnaires.
 Is there a data dictionary file for the self completion variables for wave 2?
 They are included in the indresp data dictionary for wave 1 but not for wave 2, although the self-completion variables and data are in the indresp data files for both waves.

-#5 Updated by Redmine Admin over 5 years ago
+#5 Updated by Redmine Admin about 6 years ago

 you could search or browse the online documentation pages from around here for variables of interest;

-#6 Updated by Victoria Peacey over 5 years ago
+#6 Updated by Victoria Peacey about 6 years ago